EUCAIM/fl_demonstrator/fl_platforms/substra.md

 This can be achieved either at deployment time or when the backend is already deployed.

-For context, the step is described here: [Compatibility table](https://docs.substra.org/en/0.30.0/operations/walkthrough/40-connect-organizations.html)
+For context, the step is described here: [Link](https://docs.substra.org/en/0.30.0/operations/walkthrough/40-connect-organizations.html)

 **Step 5:** deploy the frontend: [Link](https://docs.substra.org/en/0.30.0/operations/walkthrough/50-frontend-deployment.html)